storj/docs/app/support/faqs/page.md

 ## How am I billed for usage?

-For detailed information on how billing and payment work on Storj DCS, please see the [](docId:59T_2l7c1rvZVhI8p91VX) section of this documentation.
+For detailed information on how billing and payment work on Storj, please see the [](docId:59T_2l7c1rvZVhI8p91VX) section of this documentation.

 ## How can I remove my credit card from my account?

-For detailed information on how to remove a credit card from the Storj DCS service, please see [](docId:WMzdlxUZzKJ4TbNa8TETG) under the [](docId:7U4_uu6Pzg6u2N6FpV9VE) section of this documentation.
+For detailed information on how to remove a credit card from the Storj service, please see [](docId:WMzdlxUZzKJ4TbNa8TETG) under the [](docId:7U4_uu6Pzg6u2N6FpV9VE) section of this documentation.
 Please note that a valid payment method must be maintained on a paid tier account.
 You may be required to submit a support request as part of the payment method removal process.

 ## How can I delete a bucket?

 Buckets can be created and deleted using the S3-compatible gateway, CLI, or Go library.
-For detailed information on how deleting a bucket works on Storj DCS, please see the appropriate section of this documentation:
+For detailed information on how deleting a bucket works on Storj, please see the appropriate section of this documentation:

 - [](docId:4oDAezF-FcfPr0WPl7knd)